DNALuo/DistributedSystem/README.md

 ### Distributed Memory System

+The DSM manager utilizes Linux signal handling and system calls for memory management, such as mprotect() and shmget.

 On each machine, server and client share memory at regions created by `shmget()`.

 Each server maintains a directory, as well as a list of shared memory currently on this server.